 Government’s Tenants’ Fees Bill may effectively ban tenants with pets

-The National Landlords Association has come up with an unexpected possible side effect of the new Tenants’ Fees Bill – it may add up to a ban on tenants keeping pets.
+The National Landlords Association has come up with an unexpected possible side effect of the new Tenants’ Fees Bill – it may add up to a ban on tenants with pets.

 The NLA’s latest blog looks at what is known so far about the Tenants’ Fees Bill, revealed in outline at last week’s Queen’s Speech.